Dawson Valley (Theodore) railway line

 The Dawson Valley Branch Railway was a railway line in Central Queensland, Australia.
-It branched from the Central Western railway line at Kabra in the Rockhampton Region and went to Theodore in the Shire of Banana.
+It branched from the Central Western railway line at Kabra in the Rockhampton Region and went via Mount Morgan to Theodore in the Shire of Banana.
 It opened in a series of sections between 1898 and 1927, and featured a rack railway section, one of only 3 such systems in Australia.

 History

 Gold was discovered in the Mount Morgan region of Central Queensland in 1882.
 The Mount Morgan Gold Mining Company was authorised by government in 1890 to build a railway link to Rockhampton but it did not proceed.

 Revised plans were approved by Queensland Parliament in December 1896 for a government-built line.
 The 1890 proposal had involved a conventional line with 1 in 50 (2%) grades and a tunnel at the crest of the Razorback Range.
 Its cost and the risk of the mine having a short life deterred both the government and the company.
 By adopting a rack railway section the cost of building the line was 52% of the 1890 proposal.